livz/livz.github.io/_posts/2016-02-23-binary-master-lieutenant-2.md

 In this post we'll continue with the second level from the [Lieutenant](https://www.certifiedsecure.com/certification/view/37) set of challenges from **Certified Secure Binary Mastery**.
-Another buffer overflow, similar mitigatiopn techniques as we've seen in the previous level (non-executable stack), but this time we have another flow, a little more subtle: _integer signedness error_.
+Another buffer overflow, similar mitigatiopn techniques as we've seen in the previous level (non-executable stack), but this time we have another flaw, a little more subtle: _integer signedness error_.

 To review the previous levels, check the links below:
 * [Binary Master: Ensign - Level 1](https://livz.github.io/2016/01/07/binary-master-ensign-1.html)